xrpronin17/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 ### Burn

-One way to manage the value of a stablecoin is to destroy, or _burn_ stablecoins.
-When you burn stablecoins, you reduce the number of tokens in circulation.
-That will typically increase the value of the remaining tokens as supply falls.
+One way to manage the value of a token is to destroy, or _burn_ tokens, which reduces the number of tokens in circulation.
+On the XRP Ledger, fungible tokens are automatically "burned" when they are sent to the issuing address.
+However, the issuer can freely create more tokens.

-To destroy stablecoins, you can transfer them to a "black hole" account (an account address where no one knows the secret key).
+To ensure a limited supply, you can "black hole" the issuer after issuing tokens, by setting its regular key to an address like `rrrrrrrrrrrrrrrrrrrrrhoLvTp` for which no one knows the private key, and disabling the master key pair.

+**Warning:** A black hole account has no way to send transactions of any kind, so you cannot update any settings or do any maintenance on the account afterwards!

 See [Disable Master Key Pair](disable-master-key-pair.html).